solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 Imagine you create a super popular program and you want to take a fee on every transaction you process.
 For accounting reasons, you want all of those fees to go to one wallet.
 With that setup, on a surge of users, your protocol will become slow and or become unreliable.
 Not great.
-So what’s the solution?
+So what's the solution?
 Separate the data transaction from the fee transaction.

 For example, imagine you have a data account called `DonationTally`.
 Its only